Enukio/Notpixel/README.md

-# 🎨AUTO FARM FOR NotPixel 🎨
+# 🎨 AUTO FARM FOR NotPixel 🎨

 > [!WARNING]
 > I am not responsible for your account.
 Please consider the potential risks before using this bot.